 1. Introduction 3

 2. Cadet Classification 4

 3. AFROTC Curriculum 5

 4. Cadet Wing 6

 5. Customs and Courtesies 8

 6. Uniform Wear 11

 7. Physical Fitness 20

 8. Basic Knowledge 24

-9. Maltraining 37

-10. Reporting Civil and Medical Involvements 38
+9. Reporting Civil and Medical Involvements 38

-11. Email Communication Basics 39
+10. Email Communication Basics 39

-12. Detachment Discipline Standards 41
+11. Detachment Discipline Standards.
+41

-13. Frequently Asked Questions 42
+12. Frequently Asked Questions 42

-14. DET 890 Cadet Activities and Maps 44
+13. DET 890 Cadet Activities and Maps 44

-15. Resources 48
+14. Resources 48

-1. Introduction
+Introduction

 Welcome to Air Force Reserve Officers Training Corps (AFROTC) Detachment 890.
 This guidebook has been created to assist cadets in the AFROTC program at Liberty University, James Madison University, and the University of Virginia.
-It is intended to provide quick guidance to the customs, courtesies, and basic knowledge of the United States Air Force (USAF) and life in AFROTC.
+It is intended to provide quick guidance to the customs, courtesies, life in AFROTC, and basic knowledge of the United States Air Force (USAF) and the United States Space Force (USSF).
 Whether you have prior military experience, Junior ROTC experience, or no military experience, this guide sets forth the basic military principles and policies required of a cadet.
 There are many ways to get involved and be a viable part of the 890th Cadet Wing.
 We are looking forward to an outstanding semester and welcome you to the program.